 - What specific treatments are there for hair loss in women?

 - What vitamins are good for hair loss?
 Are there home remedies for hair loss?

 - What is the prognosis for hair loss?

 - Hair and Scalp Pictures - Slideshow

 - Take the Hair Loss Quiz!

 - Find a local Dermatologist in your town

 There are many options and alternative cosmetic treatments for hair loss.
-Some of these are listed here and include hair fiber powders, hairpieces, synthetic wigs, human hair wigs, hair extensions, hair weaves, laser, and surgery.
+Some of these are listed here and include hair-fiber powders, hairpieces, synthetic wigs, human hair wigs, hair extensions, hair weaves, laser, and surgery.

-- Hairpieces: Among the time-honored ways to add hair temporarily are hairpieces or hair weaving, in which a mesh is attached to your remaining hair and artificial or human hair of similar color and texture is woven with existing hair.
+- Hairpieces: Among the time-honored ways to add hair temporarily are hairpieces or hair weaving, in which a mesh is attached to the remaining hair and artificial or human hair of similar color and texture is woven with existing hair.
 Quality varies considerably with price; also, hairpieces and weaves may stretch, oxidize, and loosen.

 Find out what women really need.